malo-renaudin/atlas-viz/README.md

 This project demonstrates the basics of using Streamlit with Docker.
 Streamlit is an open-source app framework for Machine Learning and Data Science teams.
 Docker is a set of platform-as-a-service products that use OS-level virtualization to deliver software in packages called containers.

+This app is about visualizing brain atlases from the Nilearn library.

 ## Installation

 ### Prerequisites